aarsenault/FAB-example/README.md

 ### `npm test`

 Launches the test runner.
-Tests cover the main show/hide functionality and verify the correct
+Tests cover the main show/hide functionality of the FAB and verify the correct titles are loaded onto the individual cards

 ### `npm build`